bradpenney/learn_enterprise_linux/content/everydayadmin/lvmBasics.md

 ## Create a Logical Volume

 After establishing a volume group, it is time to create a Logical Volume from it.
-Note that it is possible to create more than one logical volume from a volume group - each will have its own filesystem and mount point (as per below).
+Note that it is possible to create more than one logical volume from a volume group - each will have its own file system and mount point (as per below).
 As mentioned above, it is possible to have software-based disk redundancy built in as well.
 Even more impressive, volume groups can be exported (and the logical volumes they contain) and imported into another system; the flexibility of volume groups is incredible.
 For this demo, we'll create a basic logical volume that takes up 50% of the volume group's free capacity and uses RAID5 disk redundancy:

 ``` shell
 #lvcreate --type <asRequired> -l <size> -n <lvName> <vgName>